troyhacks/MoonLight/docs/moonbase/module/animations.md

         * Effect:
             * run an effect in a virtual coordinate space ✅
             * in the physical space if you want to run at highest performance, e.g. a random effect doesn't need to go through mappings ✅
-        * Modifier: Mirror, rotate, etc, multiple projections allowed (projection in StarLight) 🚧
+        * Modifier: Mirror, rotate, etc, multiple modfiers allowed (projection in StarLight) 🚧
         * Driver show: show the result on Leds (using FastLED, hpwit drivers), ArtNet, DDP, ...
 * Future situation: Nodes and noodles (2)
     * Replace the nodes table (1) by a graphical view (2)